SariskaIO/reservation-service/README.md

 ## Workflow

-1. Check if the conference already exists (e.g., Conference xyz already exists).
+1. Check if the conference already exists (e.g., Conference xyz already exists reject it).

 2. If a reservation exists: